pwrstudio/txtblock/whitepaper.md

 ### Decentralized storage

 The core catalogue will only store a reference-fingerprint of the text.
 So how to store the actual text?
 Many solutions would be possible.
-Following the spirit of the project, a decentralized storage system would naturally be ideal.
+Following the spirit of the project, a decentralized storage system is the natural choice.

 At this point there are a number of such solutions existing or under development:

 - [Swarm]
 - [IPFS]
 - [StorJ]
 - [BitTorrent]

-We are looking at these strive to be compatible all of them, as well as centralized, local, storage.
+We are looking at these, and will strive to be open to as many storage methods as possible.

-X will provide a linking schemes such as:

-    X:3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

-In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achieved.

 ### Client

-In order for X to be useful the layer that meets the user needs to be
+In order for X to be useful the layer that meets the user needs to offer a unified, well designed reading experience.

 Bringing attention to the underlying positives of the system without losing focus on the main thing: the text content.
 We will focus on the value of a unified, well designed reading experience.

 Through the design of the experience we aim to draw a strong line between the private and the public – storing texts encrypted on the local device until published – making it clear when this line is crossed.

-With the area of dedicated digital reading being dominated by proprietary systems such as kindle and iBook and lack of open alternatives with attractive implementations. (bra!)
+With the area of dedicated digital reading being dominated by proprietary systems such as kindle and iBook and lack of open alternatives with attractive implementations.

 ## Conclusion